© SBMA 2022 – all rights reserved

 For employers to avoid penalties, they must meet three requirements:

-Minimum essential coverage: Employers must offer healthcare coverage to at least 95% of full-time employees as well as their dependents until they reach the age of 26.
+Employers must offer healthcare coverage to at least 95% of full-time employees as well as their dependents until they reach the age of 26.
 Part-time employees who work fewer than 30 hours a week are not required to have coverage by their employer.

 Employers who do not meet the minimum essential coverage requirements could receive a penalty equal to the number of full-time employees, minus 30, multiplied by $2,000.
 This penalty can incur if one full-time employee purchases coverage with premium tax credits within the Health Insurance Marketplace.
 For 2020, the penalty is $2,570 for the year.

-Minimum value: The ACA also required employers to offer health coverage of a predetermined minimum value.
+The ACA also required employers to offer health coverage of a predetermined minimum value.
 The plan should cover certain medical expenses and pay at least 60% of the employee’s health care costs to meet this minimum value requirement.
 Employees would pay the additional 40% with deductibles and copays.

 Employers can determine insurance value by looking at the Summary of Benefits and Coverage document or by asking the health insurance providers.
-Employers can also calculate the minimum value on their own by using a government calculator or engage an actuary to determine the value.
+Employers can also calculate the minimum value on their own by using a government calculator or engaging an actuary to determine the value.
 It is important to have written documentation that shows that your coverage supports the minimum value requirement.

-Affordability: Lastly, the healthcare plan must meet the ACA’s affordability standard.
+Lastly, the healthcare plan must meet the ACA’s affordability standard.
 This limits the amount employers can charge employees for self-only coverage.
 To be considered ‘affordable’ employee’s cost for self-only coverage can’t go above 9.5% of the employee’s wages in box 1 of their W-2 Form, the employee’s rate of pay, or the federal poverty level.